DAR’s education project is designed to:

 |Big Island||John Kahiapo||Education Specialistfirstname.lastname@example.org|

-The Division of Aquatic Resources’ Education Project is supported by the Federal Aid in Sport Fish Restoration Program, which provides funding to states for a large number of aquatic resource education activities.
+The Division of Aquatic Resources’ Education Project is supported by the U.S. Fish and Wildlife Service’s Sport Fish Restoration Program, which provides funding to states for a large number of aquatic resource education activities.